computablefacts/integration/powershell/materialize-sql/README.md

 PS > ./Get-CsvFromMaterializeSql.ps1 -RowPerPage 500 -CfApiKey <your_api_key> -CfApiUrl <your_url_root>
 ```

 The result will be objects displayed to the screen.
-If you want to save the result to a file, just append `| Export-Csv -Path my_results.csv` after the command.
+If you want to save the result to a file, just append `| Export-Csv -NoTypeInformation -Path my_results.csv` after the command.